Skip to main content

 Van Helsing’s latest assignment sends him to Transylvania to hunt down a mysterious Count Dracula and discover what vicious plot he has in store for humanity.
 He is joined by Anna Valerious (Kate Beckinstale), the head of a long-line of monster hunters whose entire ancestry is locked out of heaven until Dracula is killed.
 Through their shared goals, trauma, and sexual appeal, Anna and Van Helsing inevitably become romantically linked.

-Another stark difference between this werewolf film and others is how the werewolf curse hot-potatoes between three different characters, including Anna’s brother.
+Another stark difference between this werewolf film and others is how the werewolf curse hot-potatoes between three different characters through the course of the film, including Anna’s brother.
 This creates one of many moral impossibilities for Van Helsing.
 If he wants to stop Dracula, he has to kill this creature with a human soul, the little brother of someone he loves.
 Van Helsing is already wrestling with his shades of evil even before the werewolf curse inevitably afflicts him.
 This film marks one of the rare instances in which the wolf man, Van Helsing, not only survives but is actually cured of his werewolfness, but if anything his tragedy is only greater for it.

 Similar to Will in Wolf, Van Helsing has to embrace the werewolf curse in order to defeat Dracula, but while in his frenzied werewolf state he kills Anna in the very moment she administers the cure to him.
 He devolves back into human form and weeps over Anna's body, dead because he let his monster out for one moment too long.